sakopov/Dapper.AmbientContext/README.md

 ```

 You can also specify whether you want transactional support via the `suppress` parameter and the transaction isolation level via `isolationLevel`.
 The defaults are `false` and `IsolationLevel.ReadCommitted` respectively.

-This project is still a work in progress and i'm working hard on making the first release :)